Urtii/e-sim/README.md

 This is almost a 3 year ol project.
 Unfortnately, I lost my interest to the game and delayed article.

 Codes were written in MATLAB but equations can be translated in other languages.
-I encourage you to use them to make contributions to game.
+I encourage you to use them to make contributions to the community and the game.
 I apreciate referances ;)

 Since It's an old project I don't remember most of its parts but Theoretical_Hitter should be most useful one.